Tag

 This article was originally published by a eyeonhousing.org .
 Read the Original article here. .

-Household real estate secured liabilities, i.e. mortgages, home equity loans, and HELOCs, increased 0.8% over the second quarter to $13.1 trillion.
-This level is 2.6% higher than the second quarter of 2023, the same as the increase in the first quarter of 2.6%.
+Real estate secured liabilities of households’ balance sheets, i.e. mortgages, home equity loans, and HELOCs, increased 0.8% over the fourth quarter to $13.3 trillion.
+This level is 2.6% higher compared to the fourth quarter of 2023, the same year-over-year increase as the third quarter.

 Discover more from Eye On Housing